AAP's CM face for Punjab to be from the Sikh community: Kejriwal | Politics

 Delhi Chief Minister and AAP leader Arvind Kejriwal on Monday announced that the party's chief ministerial face for the 2022 Punjab assembly polls will be from the Sikh community.

-When asked who will be the CM's face of the party for the 2022 polls, Kejriwal said, "Discussions are going on in the party regarding this, when time comes, you will be informed''. ''But one thing I can tell you is that the entire Punjab will be proud of him.
-One thing is certain that AAP's CM face will be from the Sikh community," he said.
+When asked who will be the chief ministerial face of the party for the upcoming polls, Kejriwal said, ''Discussions are going on in the party regarding this, when time comes, you will be informed.'' ''But one thing I can tell you is that the entire Punjab will be proud of him.
+One thing is certain that AAP's CM face will be from the Sikh community,'' he said.

 Kejriwal, who is the AAP national convener, asserted that the people of Punjab are fed up with the present leadership ruling the state and added that the state is looking for a new type of leadership.